NoobOS/kernel/README.md

-# kernel
+# Noob kernel
-First success : own kernel - Noob Kernel
+Noob Kernel for NoobOS(NOS).

+## Build

+- Install required softwares : `sudo apt-get install g++ binutils libc6-dev-i386`

+- cd into root directory and execute `make` from terminal.

 ## Installation

+### Physical Device

+- After successful make there will be `noobkernel.bin` in `out` directory.

+- Again enter command `make install`.
+This will copy the noobkernel.bin to `/boot`

-- check if makefile really pushed compiled kernel to `/boot/` directory by `ls -l /boot/`
+- check if makefile really pushed compiled kernel to `/boot` directory by `ls -l /boot`

 - open grub configuration file by `sudo vim /boot/grub/grub.cfg` to enter noob kernel to bootloader menu.